Runnymede, Toronto: History

 The name Runnymede originates with the estate of John Scarlett, an early land owner in the area.
 Scarlett owned land in the area as early as 1817.
 He gave the name Runnymede to his house on Dundas Street.
 In 1856, Scarlett's holdings bounded by Jane, St. Clair, Clendenan and Annette were purchased by Marcus Rossin, who sub-divided the lands as the "Runnymede Estate".
 The sub-division was vacant until 1878.

 Chapters' move into the former Runnymede Theatre in the late 1990s was controversial with the local residents.

 The neighourhood's first residents were largely Irish and Anglo-Saxon, followed eventually by immigrants of Eastern European origin.

 The neighbourhood has a history of opposing large scale redevelopment.
 In 1966, Romark Developments proposed the construction of a giant apartment complex at Bloor and Jane streets.
 The plan proposed the construction of 15 apartment buildings (one as high as 38 storeys), shopping centres and open space.
 The project was estimated to cost $60 million to construct.
 It would have ranged from Bloor and Jane Street east to Runnymede Road and north to Colbeck Street.
 Over 1,000 ratepayers came out at a public meeting on March 7, 1966 at Runnymede School to oppose the project.

-A great furor accompanied the arrival of a Chapters bookstore at the Runnymede Theatre in the late 1990s.
+A great furore accompanied the arrival of a Chapters bookstore at the Runnymede Theatre in the late 1990s.
 Aside from discontent about the effect of a large bookstore undermining older local businesses, many residents were upset that the local historic movie theatre was going to be gutted to make room for the new store.
 However, the arrival of Chapters allowed restoration of the historical Runnymede Theatre.
 At the time, Chapters was the only company willing to make the $5 million investment necessary to restore the building.
 The movie theatre closed in February 1999.
+The Chapters bookstore also closed, and it is now a Shoppers Drug Mart.

-The historic fire hall (Fire Station 424) established in 1928 was closed in 2014 due to budget cuts, but was re-opened in 2016 to house members of the Fire Prevention and Public Education Division.
+The historic fire hall (Fire Station 424) established in 1928 was closed in 2014 due to budget cuts but was re-opened in 2016 to house members of the Fire Prevention and Public Education Division.